cristianpalomino/solvent-mcp-server/README.md

 Your token may have been revoked.
 Create a new MCP token in Settings.

+### "Failed to fetch API metadata"

+The server couldn't connect to the Solvent API.
+Check:
+1. The `SOLVENT_API_URL` is correct
+2. The API server is running
+3. Your network can reach the API

 ### Connection issues with Claude Desktop

 1. Make sure Node.js is installed: `node --version`